evintunador/templateGPT/README.md

     - [ ] the benchmark test
     - [ ] make it parallelizable on cuda
     - [ ] setup downloaded datasets to optionally download as token indices rather than as strings (makes loading them during training faster)
-- [ ] fix issue where CPU is only using a single core during training
+- [ ] fix issue where CPU is only using a single core during training on my iMac
 - [ ] figure out why nvidia-smi isn't working on lambda labs
+- [s] setup .py files to be runnable in terminal rather than in the .ipynb files
+    - [x] inference.py
+    - [s] train.py
-- [x] refactor the causal attention mask
+- [x] refactor the causal attention mask to be more efficient & work better with flash attention
 - [x] refactor positional encodings
     - [x] switch to real-valued complex arithmetic so that this repo can support Apple MPS devices
     - [x] add regular learnable embeddings as an option